aifoundry-org/rspec-llama/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Code of Conduct